TyDooo/flow-assistant/README.md

-# flow-assistant
+# Flow Assistant

-An easy to use beginner-friendly flow editor for the home assistant automation engine.
+An easy to use beginner-friendly flow editor for the Home Assistant automation engine.